wirepas/wm-sdk/Readme.md

 In order to access it, please clone the repository locally and open the SDK_documentation.html link available at the root of the SDK with your favorite web browser.

-The documentation from top of master branch is also hosted [here](https://wirepas.github.io/wm-sdk/).
+The documentation from top of master branch is also hosted at [wirepas.github.io](https://wirepas.github.io/wm-sdk/).
 It may not reflect the code you have if you are working on a tag.

 Some information is available on this page too, but it is just a subset of what the html documentation